Scripture: Luke 19:45-48

 Meditation: Why did Jesus drive out the money changers in

-temple at Jerusalem?
+the temple at Jerusalem?
 Was he upset with their greediness?
-This is
+This

-incident in the Gospels where we see Jesus using physical force.
+is the only incident in the Gospels where we see Jesus using

 In justification for his audacious action Jesus quotes from the prophets Isaiah (Isaiah 56:7) and Jeremiah (Jeremiah 7:11).
 His act of judgment aims to purify the worship of God's people and to discipline their erring ways.
 Despite the objections of the religious leaders, no doubt because Jesus was usurping their authority in the house of God, the people who listened to Jesus teaching daily in the temple regarded him with great awe and respect.
 Luke tells us that "they hung upon Jesus' words" (Luke 19:48).
 How hungry are you for God's word?